 Living With Bronchopulmonary Dysplasia

 BPD tends to cause the most symptoms during infancy and early childhood.
-As affected children grow healthy new lungs they gradually improve, and by 3-5 years of life most of them are just like normal healthy children of the same age.
+As affected children grow healthy new lungs they gradually improve, and by 3 to 5 years of life most of them are just like normal healthy children of the same age.
 However, the lungs may not be completely normal, and may contribute to problems later in adulthood.

 What to Expect